In our quest for the best vans for conversion into camper vans, many models present themselves as options and some stand out more than others.

 Renault Trafic

-Like the Chevrolet Express, it is designed as a passenger van, so you may need to remove several seats for your conversion.
+Like the Chevrolet Express, it is designed as a passenger camper van, so you may need to remove several seats for your conversion.

 However, the interior space is ready for conversion, with plenty of room and a modular design to facilitate your build.